Quick Start

 From the dashboard, click New Project.
 Give it a name and an optional description.
 This is where all your feature specs, tickets, and codebase context will live.

-- Detect your tech stack, frameworks, and patterns
+- Detect your tech stack, frameworks, and conventions

 - Build a searchable model of your project — without storing any source code